eddmann/cv/cv.md

 Profile
 -------

-My passion is invested in the development and continued innovation of the web.
-Since leaving University a little over a year ago, I have had the opportunity to work in a small web development agency – spending significant time developing and releasing applications in OO-PHP (using MVC frameworks such as CodeIgniter and Laravel), Python and Java.
-Through this employment, I have been able to apply many concepts I learnt during my University course – along with handling real-world use-cases in the form of working with large startups and local businesses.
+Since leaving University I have had the opportunity to work for both a small web development agency and completing Freelance assignments.
+During this time I have developed and released applications in OO-PHP (i.e. CodeIgniter and Laravel), Python and Java.
+Through these experiences, I have been able to apply many concepts I learnt during my University course - along with handling real-world use-cases in the form of large startups and local businesses.

-In one such startup I was tasked with both the development and accompanying load-distributed CentOS, MySQL server’s setup.
-This included a web application written in CodeIgniter (inc. Database migrations, Composer for dependency management), internal maintenance/data crawlers written in Python/Bash and a mobile application written in JavaScript (Titanium SDK).
+In one such startup I was tasked with both the development and accompanying load-distribution of a three server LAMP setup.
+This included a web application written in CodeIgniter, internal maintenance/data crawlers written in Python/Shell and a mobile application written in JavaScript (Titanium SDK).
 The mobile application has since been successfully released into the iTunes and Android stores.

-All aspects took advantage of the Git version control system and unit tested in the case of the web application with PHPUnit.
+A large Freelance project I also undertook was to begin implementing the fundamental feature-set for a Resource Management System written in Laravel and Sphinx.
+This has since been successfully passed over to another developer, thanks to strong use of Git, Composer, Vagrant and PHPUnit (for meaningful testing).

 I enjoy the practical application of software design and development, however I still feel the need and find significant enjoyment in continuing to learn in this ever-changing field.
-As a result of this I spend many hours outside of work completing online University courses (Coursera), listening to podcasts, blogging about my latest technical interests and collaborating with peers on GitHub.
-This can also be seen by my decision to continue my studies this coming September to complete a Masters in Computer Science, having been accepted into both the University of Southampton and Kent.
+As a result of this I spend many hours outside of work completing online University courses (Coursera), blogging about my latest technical interests and share a weekly podcast with a group of like-minded developers.

+I am ideally looking for a job where I can work with many different types of specialist, each who bring their own expertise to solve a common goal.
+I would also like the ability to continue my exploration of new technologies, allowing me to further my own education and the product I am involved in at that time.

 Skills
 ------

 *   Java
+*   PHP
+*   Python
+*   JavaScript
 *   Scala
-*   Python
-*   PHP
 *   Git
 *   Unit Testing/BDD
 *   Titanium SDK
-*   Unix
+*   Sphinx
 *   Arch Linux
 *   Laravel
 *   MySQL